The reflexivity of hyperexpansions and their Cauchy dual operators: Concluding Remarks

+Note that the converse of the above proposition is not true in general.
+Indeed, such examples are ample in the class of weighted unilateral shifts operators (denoted by $S_{w}$) on $l^2(\mathbb N).$ As noted in the proof if $\mathscr W_{S_{w}} \subseteq \mathscr W_{S_{w}'}$ then $S_{w}$ is necessarily quasinormal.
+But it is easy to verify from the definition that a weighted shift is quasinormal if and only if it is a constant multiple of the (unweighted) unilateral shift.
+Moreover in this case $\mathscr W_{S_{w}} = \mathscr W_{S'_{w}}.$ But the class of reflexive weighted shifts is strictly bigger than unilateral shifts (see \cite{FH} for a large class of examples).

-A recent result in \cite{DPP} suggests another class of left-invertible operators $T$, for which both $T$ and $T'$ are reflexive.
+Recently, reflexivity of certain classes of weighted shifts on directed trees was studied in \cite{BDPP, DPP}.
+A result in \cite{DPP} suggests another class of left-invertible operators $T$, for which both $T$ and $T'$ are reflexive.
 Indeed, it follows from \cite[Corollary 30]{DPP}, for a left-invertible weighted shift $T$ on rooted directed tree, both $T$ and $T'$ are reflexive.
 In view of Propositions \ref{finite-ref}, \ref{power-bdd} and the discussion above, one may ask whether the reflexivity of a left-invertible operator $T$ implies the reflexivity of the Cauchy dual $T'$.
 Nevertheless, it is interesting to study the class of left-invertible operators for which reflexivity is preserved under Cauchy dual operation.